joaovgp/onfly-challenge/README.md

 # Accessing the application

-The setup creates a default admin account with the following credentials:
+The setup creates a default admin account on non-production environments with the following credentials:

 -   Email: admin@admin.com
 -   Password: 123456

 > Note: For production environments, it is ABSOLUTELY NECESSARY to change the email and password after configuring the environment.

-The application will be accessible from the following URL:
+The development application will be accessible from the following URL:

 -   http://localhost:8080